Japanese Cuisine: A Guide to Famous Foods in Japan

 - Fruits, like tangerine, persimmons and Fuji grapes

-Japan expert and Senior Travel Consultant Rikki Poynton agrees:
+Japan expert and Asia Travel Specialist, Stacey Tieger, agrees:

 “For me, staying in a ryokan and experiencing a traditional Kaiseki dinner is a must for anyone visiting Japan.
 It’s a multi-course tasting menu of lots of weird and wonderful local delicacies, served in the most stunning way.
 I also highly recommend a sushi breakfast, either at a low-key market stall or a high-end restaurant.
 A lot of the best sushi masters prepare an exceptional breakfast menu at a fraction of the cost of their dinner menus.”

 Dining is often an interactive experience.
-From preparing your own Okonomiyaki, a DIY pizza if you will, to barbecuing your own Yakiniku, or grilled meat, getting to grips with Japan's flavours makes for a truly exciting experience.
+From preparing your own Okonomiyaki, a savory pancake loaded with toppings - almost like a pizza - to barbecuing your own Yakiniku, or grilled meat, getting to grips with Japan's flavors makes for a truly exciting experience.

-Another cultural food tradition is to enjoy a bowl of Sukiyaba or Shabu Shabu - broths which bubble with the flavours of sake, soy and sugar and are served with beef, vegetables and noodles for incredibly fresh and flavoursome dishes you'll be vowing to recreate at home.
+Another cultural food tradition is to enjoy a bowl of Sukiyaba or Shabu Shabu - broths which bubble with the flavors of sake, soy and sugar and are served with beef, vegetables and noodles for incredibly fresh and flavorsome dishes you'll be vowing to recreate at home.

 If there’s one word that sums up food in Japan, it’s eclectic.

-Treat yourself to a gourmet Japanese meal in a Michelin star restaurant at Sukiyabashi Jiro, a small cosy sushi restaurant in Tokyo with only ten counter seats.
+You can also treat yourself to a gourmet Japanese meal at the Michelin star restaurant, Sukiyabashi Jiro, a small cozy sushi restaurant in Tokyo with only ten counter seats.
 Proudly awarded three stars, this restaurant was even featured in the 2011 documentary Jiro Dreams of Sushi.

 Outside of Tokyo, pay a visit to Kyoto Kitcho Arashiyama and tuck into delectable cuisine of impeccable presentation while enjoying the scenery of a beautiful bamboo garden.